TSFM in-context learning for time-series classification of bearing-health status: Method

-Raw vibration signals sampled at 48 kHz from a servo-press motor are processed to compute the fast-fourier transform (FFT) \cite{steven1993fundamentals}, where each recording has a length of $\approx$ 60 seconds.
-As illustrated in Fig.~\ref{fig:data_preprocessing}, the preprocessing divides the whole spectrum into \textit{$N=20$ data channels} (covariates).
+Raw vibration signals sampled at 48 kHz from a servo-press motor are processed to compute the fast Fourier transform (FFT) \cite{steven1993fundamentals}, with recordings' length of $\approx$ 60 seconds.
+As illustrated in Fig.~\ref{fig:data_preprocessing}, the preprocessing divides the whole spectrum into \textit{$N=60$ data channels} (covariates).
 For each channel, the FFT is segmented into \textit{$M=64$ frequency sub-bands}, with the mean value from each sub-band forming a feature.
 Overall, one raw vibration signal results in a covariate structure of size $N \times M$, used as input to the TSFM.
+No additional covariates have been added.

 The system defines target variables for classification, corresponding to four health states (classes): 1. \textit{Normal operation}, 2. \textit{Outer ring fault}, 3. \textit{Sand in bearing}\footnote{Sand has been artificially added in the bearing.}, and 4. \textit{Inner ring fault}.
-Targets are one-hot encoded (1 if the class is present, 0 otherwise) over a prediction horizon of $M=64$ time steps, enabling sensitivity to subtle variations and emphasizing fault-indicative frequency components (see Figs. \ref{fig:data_preprocessing} and \ref{fig:examples}).
+Targets are one-hot encoded (1 if the class is present, 0 otherwise) over a forecast horizon of $M=64$ time steps, enabling sensitivity to subtle variations and emphasizing fault-indicative frequency components (see Figs. \ref{fig:data_preprocessing}-\ref{fig:few_shot_prompting}).